ASEAN-Australia-New Zealand Free Trade Agreement AANZFTA

 Go to Chapter 3 for “Rules of Origin”.
 This section explains how goods qualify as being of New Zealand Origin.

-Annex 2 Original Product Specific Rules Listing of the Original Product Specific Rules (PSR) of Origin for goods under the AANZ FTA.
-Currently required for exports to Indonesia and goods registration
+Annex 2 First Protocol Product Specific Rules Listing of the First Protocol Product Specific Rules (PSR) of Origin for goods under the AANZ FTA.

-For exports to Indonesia, or with Origin Code “RVC”, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.
+For exports with Origin Code “RVC”, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.

 - the FOB Value field may be left blank or have a nil value (0.00).